 Otto Brown Neighborhood Park

-The park will include a perimeter asphalt path, sports court, nature play area, play equipment, wood chip loop paths, picnic tables and benches.
+The park will include a perimeter asphalt path, sports court, nature play area, play equipment, picnic tables, benches and other amenities.
 The park was designed with a natural theme that preserves the area's vegetation and overall character.

 The project will rebuild the southern half of Northeast 96th Street in front of the park with sidewalk, curb, gutter and new asphalt.
 Following project completion, the existing barricade on Northeast 96th Street west of Northeast 160th Avenue will be removed.